2021 Virtual Conference FAQ's

 How do I access the conference event?

-Five days before the event, you will be sent a confirmation registration email with a link to access the conference platform.
+On March 18, you will be sent a confirmation registration email with a link to access the conference platform.
 When you wish to attend, you will log into the conference platform and access the content and events.

 How can I ask speakers questions during livestreamed events?